Honors Carolina Team

 Events and Client Services Manager

 Aëron Delaney is responsible for planning and coordinating all Honors Carolina events, communicating with clients on Graham Memorial reservation space and availability, and managing building access and security.
-She holds a bachelor’s degree in geography from Carolina.
+She holds a bachelor’s degree in geography from the University of North Carolina at Chapel Hill.

 Director of Global Education and Fellowships